gavendanoc/sei2019i_1e/README.md

 # PhotoEditor

-**PhotoEditor** is a simple and lightweight photo edititing 📷 Android app that allows simple image filters.
+**PhotoEditor** is a simple and lightweight photo editing 📷 android app that allows simple image filters.
 It's like photoshop in your pocket!🔥

 *Filters avaiable vary upon subscription* 💳